 Marine and Aquatics I and II

 Welcome to the wonderful world of science!
 I am excited to teach Biology I, Genetics, and Marine/Aquatic Science this school year.
-With a background in both middle and high school level science, this is my 20th year of teaching and my 12th year at DCHS.
-I hold a Bachelors degree in Biology from the University of Tennessee at Martin.
+With a background in both middle and high school level science, this is my 21st year of teaching and my 13th year at DCHS.
+I hold a Bachelors degree in Biology from the University of Tennessee.
 I later obtained secondary science teaching licensure from Christian Brothers University.
 My role as a leader in the classroom is an ongoing opportunity for me to learn along with my students.
 I invite you to explore the natural world with me!

 - Grade Reports: Official grades are posted in PowerSchool, not Schoology.

 - Attendance: Online students must submit a “check-in” assignment each school day to be counted present for the day.
 There is a 1-2 day delay for attendance of VIP students to be reflected in PowerSchool.